25 Restaurant Marketing Ideas for 2021

 Another way to earn views while optimizing your channel at the same time is to create playlists.
 You can think of playlists as albums of related videos, where the next video plays once the first one is finished.
 Here are some of the benefits of YouTube playlists:

 YouTube contests are one of the most exciting and interactive ways to engage your viewers.
-If hosted effectively, a good contest can grow your channel, attract subscribers, and boost engagement.
+If hosted effectively, a good contest can promote your YouTube channel to increase subscribers and boost engagement.

 Here are some tips for a successful contest: